-In 1983, Schlueter accepted a position on the law faculty at St. Mary’s University in San Antonio, Texas, where he currently teaches evidence and trial advocacy.
+In 1983, Schlueter accepted a position on the law faculty at St. Mary’s University in San Antonio, Texas, where he has taught evidence, trial advocacy, constitutional law, criminal law and criminal procedure.
 He served as an Associate Dean for Academics from 1984 until 1989.
-In 1999, he was appointed Director of Advocacy Programs and in January 2000, he was named Hardy Professor of Law.
+He served as the Director of Advocacy Programs from 1999 to 2017 and as the Hardy Professor of Trial Advocacy from 2000 to 2017.
 In 2002, he was named an Outstanding Law Faculty member.

 - Emerging Problems Under the Federal Rules of Evidence (Editor-in-Chief, 3d ed.
 1998) (LEXIS Pub).

-- Military Rules of Evidence Manual (with Saltzburg and Schinasi) (8th ed.
-2015) (with annual supplements).
+- Military Rules of Evidence Manual (with Saltzburg and Schinasi) (9th ed.
+2020) (LEXIS) (with annual supplements).

 - Military Criminal Procedure Forms (with Jensen, Barry, and Arnold) (3d ed.
 2009).

 - Texas Rules of Evidence Manual (with J. Schlueter) (11th ed.
 2020) (JURIS) (with annual supplements).